-Per and Polyfluoroalkyl Substances (PFAS): Discharges and emissions from industrial and manufacturing sources associated with the production or use of these PFAS, including production of moisture and oil resistant coatings on fabrics and other materials.
+Per and Polyfluoroalkyl Substances (PFAS 6): Discharges and emissions from industrial and manufacturing sources associated with the production or use of these PFAS, including production of moisture and oil resistant coatings on fabrics and other materials.
 Additional sources include the use and disposal of products containing these PFAS, such as fire-fighting foams.
-Recently regulated by the EPA, Worcester tested for these substances in 2022 and we did not exceed the MCL.
+Recently regulated by the EPA, Worcester tested for these substances and has not exceed the MCL.